 If your guests booked a more lengthy stay, of course, they’ll want to be able to keep the area where food is prepared clean and sanitary – especially if there are small kids running around as well.
 In case they’re only staying for one night you also don’t want them to leave a stack of dirty dishes behind for you to clean up before the next arrival.

-That’s why plenty of dish soap, a sponge or brush, a dish drying rack, and fresh dish towels should be amongst your vacation rental supplies.
+That’s why plenty of dish soap, a sponge or brush, a dish drying rack, fresh dish towels and an ample supply of garbage bags should be amongst your vacation rental supplies.
 If your kitchen already comes with a dishwasher you only need to think of dishwasher detergent or tablets and maybe some instructions on how to operate the appliance.

 16. Kid-friendly equipment